The Enduring Power of Warrior Codes in Shaping Community Identity

 • Japanese Kendo and Iaido: Martial arts that preserve samurai techniques and Bushido philosophy.
 Practitioners wear traditional armor and follow rituals that honor the past.

-• Native American Warrior Societies: Tribes such as the Lakota maintain warrior traditions through the Sun Dance and honor songs.
+• Native American Warrior Societies: Tribes such as the Lakota maintain warrior traditions through the Sun Dance, honor songs, and the powwow circuit, where veterans are celebrated.

-• Modern Military Honor Codes: Many armies have formal codes (e.g., the U.S. Army’s “Soldier’s Creed”) that echo historical warrior ethics.
+• Modern Military Honor Codes: Many armies have formal codes (e.g., the U.S. Army’s “Soldier’s Creed” or the British Army’s “Values and Standards”) that echo historical warrior ethics.

 Contemporary Relevance: Warrior Codes in Modern Communities